 Over the past year, the City has been working with a transportation consulting firm to complete the Traffic Impact Fee (TIF) Study for the City of Monrovia.
 The study serves as the foundation for the implementation of a TIF, which will help fund future improvements.

 - Identify how the projected long-range growth will impact traffic.

 - Identify potential improvements that will be needed to accommodate the projected future growth.

 - Establish a cost to construct and/or install the needed improvements.

 - Provide a methodology for assessing and distributing the cost of the needed improvements to ensure that a new development pays its “fair share”.
 This will be used to determine the appropriate TIF.

-The City Council is considering the adoption of a Traffic Impact Fee, which will be implemented through the proposed Ordinance No. 2019-05 and Resolution No. 2019-43.
+The City Council recently adopted a Traffic Impact Fee, which will be implemented through Adopted Ordinance No. 2019-43.
 All documents have been prepared in accordance with the Mitigation Fee Act (Government Code Section 66000 et seq.).